calinvasileandrei/calinvasileandrei/README.md

 ## Now
 - 🔭 I’m currently working for SOLDO
-- 🌱 I’m currently mastering Flutter
+- 🌱 I’m currently mastering React Native
 - 👯 I’m looking to collaborate on ??
 - 💬 Ask me about anything
 - 📫 How to reach me: calinvasileandrei@gmail.com